Resistance bands are a portable training method that can be used to help reduce shoulder pain without the need for dumbbells or extra equipment.

 Not only are resistance bands great for strengthening your muscles, but they are also beneficial for prehab, helping you avoid injury in the first place.

 Prehab is (preventative) resistance band training that can strengthen vulnerable areas throughout the body.

 Using resistance bands for shoulder exercises can improve functional fitness all while decreasing shoulder pain in those areas that are injury prone.

 As you dynamically warm up with resistance bands you are also getting a prehab benefit.

-Shoulder Pain Exercise #1: 1-Hand External Rotation
+Resistance Band Shoulder Exercise #1: 1-Hand External Rotation

 The 1-Hand External Rotation is a great way to target the small muscles of the shoulder that make up the rotator cuff.
 Rotator cuff muscles are important in shoulder stability, especially if your are experiencing shoulder pain from former injuries, such as dislocations and impingement syndromes.

-Shoulder Pain Exercise #2: 1-Hand Internal Rotation
+Resistance Band Shoulder Exercise #2: 1-Hand Internal Rotation

 The Internal (Medial) Shoulder Rotation exercise strengthens the rotator cuff muscles which stabilize the shoulder joint.
 This exercise targets the subscapularis muscle which is a very important muscle of the rotator cuff.